Wood: In softwood

-Ring-porous woods
+In ring-porous woods

 In ring-porous woods, each season's growth is always well defined, because the large pores formed early in the season abut on the denser tissue of the year before.

 In the case of the ring-porous hardwoods, there seems to exist a pretty definite relation between the rate of growth of timber and its properties.
 This may be briefly summed up in the general statement that the more rapid the growth or the wider the rings of growth, the heavier, harder, stronger, and stiffer the wood.
 This, it must be remembered, applies only to ring-porous woods such as oak, ash, hickory, and others of the same group, and is, of course, subject to some exceptions and limitations.

 In ring-porous woods of good growth, it is usually the latewood in which the thick-walled, strength-giving fibers are most abundant.
 As the breadth of ring diminishes, this latewood is reduced so that very slow growth produces comparatively light, porous wood composed of thin-walled vessels and wood parenchyma.
 In good oak, these large vessels of the earlywood occupy from six to ten percent of the volume of the log, while in inferior material they may make up 25% or more.
 The latewood of good oak is dark colored and firm, and consists mostly of thick-walled fibers which form one-half or more of the wood.
 In inferior oak, this latewood is much reduced both in quantity and quality.
 Such variation is very largely the result of rate of growth.

 Wide-ringed wood is often called "second-growth", because the growth of the young timber in open stands after the old trees have been removed is more rapid than in trees in a closed forest, and in the manufacture of articles where strength is an important consideration such "second-growth" hardwood material is preferred.
 This is particularly the case in the choice of hickory for handles and spokes.
 Here not only strength, but toughness and resilience are important.

 The results of a series of tests on hickory by the U.S. Forest Service show that: